gvwilson/sensibleadventures/wrestler/wrestler.md

 ---

+*I awoke lying on cold stone,
-*I awoke bound hand and foot, lying on cold stone.
-As my eyes began to focus, I recognized my surroundings.
-Above my head the cave roof was a perfect dome.
-Beneath me, the floor was smooth like fresh ice.
+bound hand and foot.
+Above me the cave roof was a perfect dome.
+Beneath me the floor was as smooth as polished ice.
 Light from a glowing ball suspended mid-air showed Heraldsson on his knees, carefully painting the floor.*

-*"And they will be so surprised," he said lightly.
-"So surprised when I come back and destroy them and their stupid College."
+*"Three thousand years, chancellor!" he muttered to himself.
+"Three thousands years since there have been such stars.
+How can we in good conscience not use them?"
 He examined what he had just painted, then licked his thumb and wiped at it.*

-*"Monster," I whispered.*
+*"Monster," I whispered.

-*He appeared not to hear.
-"Three thousand years since there were such stars, and they don't have the nerve to use them," he went on, painting.
-"But I do.
-I am going to work such magic as has not been seen since those days.
-Such great magic."*
+My throat was so dry that only a croak came out.*

+*"Yes, I know it's forbidden," he continued.
+"And for good reason, I'm sure.
+But think of what we could do---we could stand with the Pilots themselves!"

 *"Monster," I said again.
-This time, my voice was louder.
+This time my voice was louder.
 "This place is sacred."*

+*He looked up and smiled.
-*He looked up.
-"Oh, good, you're awake."
-He smiled.
-"How is your head?"*
+"Oh, good, you're awake.
+How is your head?"*

+*"You will never know warmth or rest," I spat.
-*"The ghosts of our shamans will drag you down to hell," I cursed.
-"You will never rest, not now or in the spirit world."*
+"The ghosts of our shamans will drag you down to hell."*

 *"Oh, I don't think so."
 He gestured behind him.
 "I have all the necklaces-of-bones I could find over there."
 He smiled again.
 "Real magic can do a lot that your people don't know about, Holds-On-Too-Long.
-With what your father taught me, and what I already knew, reaching and using all those ghosts isn't going to be hard."*
+Between what your mother taught me and what I already knew, reaching and using all your ghosts isn't going to be hard."*

 *"But why?"
-I had not wanted to ask.*
+I had not wanted to ask, or to weep.*

+"It's a good question," he said approvingly.
-*"Why?"
-He seemed to think about it seriously.
-"Well, I'm going to try to trap a god, a demon like the ones I used at your camp, only much larger, and I'm going to need a lot of power to wrestle with it.
-Your ancestors are going to give me the strength to do what I want."
+"I'm going to try to trap a demon like the ones I used at your camp, only much, much larger.
+I need a lot of power to wrestle it, so..."
 He shrugged.*

-*"You are a traitor."
-I tried to spit.*

-*He laughed.
-"Oh, certainly."
-Suddenly the smile was gone.
-"But a successful one.
-Now be quiet."
-He gestured, and I could no longer speak.*
+*"Traitor.
+You will be damned for this."*

+*He sighed.
+"Actually, if this works, I'll be the one doing the damning.".*

-*It took him another two days to finish his pattern.
-He gave me water, when he remembered, but no food.
-By the time he was ready I was weak and light-headed.
-He laid me out on the stone slab in the center of the cave, and stripped off my parka and boots.*
+*It took him two days to finish his pattern.
+He gave me water when he remembered, but no food.
+By the time he was done I was light-headed and could not stop shivering.*

+*He laid me out on the stone slab in the center of the cave and stripped off my parka and boots.
-*"Now, you may be wondering what your role is to be in our little play," Saknus said.
-I had heard my father use that same voice when talking to small children as he set a broken bone.
+*"Now, you may be wondering what your role is to be in our little play," Saknus said in the same voice my mother used with children when setting a broken bone.
 "Well, I need a treat to offer my demon as bait.
 And you, my friend, are going to be that for me."*

-*He painted a pattern on my forehead, and then spoke words.
-I suddenly felt heavier than iron, as I had when I had sworn the shaman's oath only a few days before, but this time the sensation did not fade as it had then.
-He nodded and put the two boxes containing all our necklaces-of-bones beside me.*
+*He painted a pattern on my forehead, then spoke words never meant for a human throat.
+I suddenly felt heavier than iron, as I had when I had sworn the shaman's oath only a few days before.
+This time, though, the sensation did not fade.*

+*He nodded and put the two boxes containing the necklaces-of-bones beside me.
-*"That spell is to prevent your spirit from running away," he explained, examining each portion of the painted pattern intently in turn.
-"He'll bring more and more of himself into this world, trying to get at you through that pattern.
-And when he's all here, I will command your shamans to reach out through the circle and \..."
-He trailed off.
+*"That spell is to prevent your spirit from running away," he explained as he gave each portion of the painted pattern one last check.
-"Although I suppose I should make things a little easier for our guest."
+"It will bring more and more of himself into this world to get at you through that pattern.
+And when it's all here,
+I will command your shamans to reach out through the circle and---"*

+*He cut himself off at my howl, looking truly startled.
+"Fine," he muttered.
+"Be that way."
-He drew a knife from his belt, reached over, and cut open my throat.*
+And then he drew a knife from his belt and cut open my throat.*

+*Hot blood ran down past my ears.
+Saknus stepped back,
-*I felt hot blood running down past my ears.
-He stepped back, stooped to sketch an arc completing the design on the floor, and began chanting.*
+stooped to sketch an arc that completed the design on the floor, and began to chant.*

 *My sight began to fade.
-I heard his voice, louder and louder, and felt a cold wind blowing from nowhere, carrying a stench like all the rot the world had ever made.*
+I heard his voice, louder and louder, and felt a cold wind blowing from nowhere carrying a stench like all the rot the world had ever made.*

-*And voices.
-Anuat voices, my grandfather's and others that I knew, so many that I did not, chanting with Saknus, louder and louder, building towards a climax.
-I suddenly knew that something was behind me, coming closer, something infinitely worse than the shadows that I had seen in the camp.*
+*And there were voices---Nukilik voices, my grandfather's and others that I did not know, chanting with Saknus, louder and louder, building towards a climax.
+I suddenly knew that something was coming closer, something infinitely worse than the shadows that I had seen in the camp.*

-*Saknus and I screamed at the same instant, and my vision snapped back to normal.
-I turned my head with effort, and saw Saknus lying dead beside the pattern, a spear through his back.
-WalksIn-Storm was standing at the entrance to the cave, calling my name.*
+*Saknus and I screamed at the same instant.
+My vision snapped back to normal.
+I turned my head with immense effort to see him lying dead beside the pattern with a spear through his back.
+Walks-In-Storm was standing at the entrance to the cave, calling my name.*

+*Somehow I stood,
+though my limbs felt like they were made of stone.
+I stepped over Saknus's body,
-*I stood with effort, having to think every motion through, and stumbled over Saknus's body.
-The air crackled around me as I left the pattern.*
+and the air crackled around me as I left the pattern.*

-*"We must flee!" my brother shouted.
-I took a few steps, leaning like a cripple on his arm, then stopped.*
+*"Come!" my brother shouted.
+I took a few steps,
+leaning like a cripple on his arm, then stopped.*

-*"No," I said.
-"The necklaces.
-I must get the necklaces."*
+*"The necklaces," I said.
+"We must get the necklaces."*

-*I turned and stumbled back.
-I tried to step into the pattern, but could not.
-And then I began to realize what had happened, and told Walks-In-Storm to try, and he could not.
-And then, as my heart stopped, I tried to weep.*
+*I turned and stumbled back
+but when I tried to step into the pattern,
+I could not.
+I told Walks-In-Storm to try, but he could not either.
+As my heart finally stopped beating,
+I managed one last time to weep.*

 ---